 With the outbreak of the coronavirus, many people are wondering if masks capture coronavirus particles.
-It’s a lot to ask billions of people around the world to become mask experts overnight.
+It’s a big change for all of us to suddenly start wearing masks everywhere.
+Ans it’s a lot to ask billions of people around the world to become mask experts overnight.

 There is a lot of conflicting information.
 Do surgical masks capture coronavirus particles?
 Media outlets like US National Public Radio have claimed they don’t.
 Fortunately, scientists have already accumulated hard data on air pollution masks that can answer these questions.